zhouyl/flowblade/docs/components/forms/pin-input.md

 # PinInput

 PinInput component for entering PIN codes or verification codes.
 Provides a series of input fields for entering individual digits.
+Perfect for two-factor authentication, email verification, and secure code entry.

 ## Basic Usage